 What should I discuss with my healthcare professional before using nepafenac ophthalmic (Nevanac)?

-You should not use this medication if you are allergic to nepafenac.
+You should not use nepafenac ophthalmic if you are allergic to it.

 - dry eye syndrome;

-- a bleeding or blood-clotting disorder, such as hemophilia; or
+- a bleeding or blood-clotting disorder, such as hemophilia.

 It is not known whether nepafenac ophthalmic passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.